supericecooker/pandas-challenge/README.md

 #####
 #2.
 Also, smaller size to medium size schools are better than larger schools.
 Students in smaller schools have better math, reading and overall score.
 #####
 #3.
-Higher spending per student can effect student passing score in math and reading positively.
+Surprisingly, lower spending per student can effect student passing score in math and reading positively overall.